-Community mapping lets you identify and measure how far greens, cemeteries and verges need maintenance.
-With simple maps, you can set out Neighbourhood Plan options and explain your preferred solution to residents clearly, or work out land ownership queries.
+Community mapping can improve the services you provide and help you plan better for the future.
+With simple maps, you can set out Neighbourhood Plan options and explain your preferred solution to residents clearly.

 You can access OS products that make this possible.
-These are free at point of use and are included in the Public Sector Geospatial Agreement (PSGA), which covers England, Scotland and Wales.
+These are free at point of use and are included in the PSGA, a mapping agreement that covers England, Scotland and Wales.

 To get the best out of OS data, you will need to use it within a geographic information system (GIS).

 This will process your data, alongside our data, so that you can visualise your information and use in your council work.

 The following OS Partners offer a simple GIS service to help you get started.

 Parish Online is an easy-to-use, cost-effective mapping tool that helps councils access maps and manage their local area.
 It includes Ordnance Survey mapping and high resolution aerial photography as well as over 250 map datasets used in planning, transport and environment.

 - Pear Technology